TeachersFirst's Resources to Avoid the Summer Slide

 In the ClassroomDiscover and share the many free resources available on PBS Kids.
 Show clips on your interactive whiteboard, or with your projector, then have students complete an accompanying activity.
-With younger students, use FlipGrid, reviewed here, as a video response platform for students to share how they would use what they learned by watching the videos or using the interactives.
-Alternatively, you might try using Synth, reviewed here; Synth is an extremely easy to use tool for creating short audio and video soundbites and automatically pieces together soundbites into threads to share as podcasts.
+With younger students, use Flip, reviewed here, as a video response platform for students to share how they would use what they learned by watching the videos or using the interactives.
+Alternatively, you might try using Acast, reviewed here; Acast is an extremely easy to use tool for creating audio to share as podcasts.
 PBS Kids is perfect for sharing with parents.
 Include a link to activities on your class website along with suggestions on how to use activities at home.

 GradesK to 5

-In the ClassroomTake advantage of the free games to provide practice and support with your math curriculum.
+In the ClassroomTake advantage of the free games and activities to provide practice and support with your math and reading curriculums.
 Differentiate learning based on student ability and confidence.
 Assign content based on students' learning goals.
-Share this site with parents to provide practice and support of math concepts at home.
-Use SplashLearn's reports and assessment results to guide your math lesson planning.
-Share this site along with other math practice activities using a bookmarking tool such as Symbaloo, reviewed here.
+Share this site with parents to provide practice and support for math and ELA concepts at home.
+Use SplashLearn's reports and assessment results to guide your lesson planning and make adaptations to adjust to students' learning needs.
+Share this site with other practice activities using a bookmarking tool such as Symbaloo, reviewed here.
 Share your Symbaloo link with parents and on classroom computers for easy access to all learning tools shared.
-Use activities found in SplashLearn as part of a blended learning experience using TES Teach Blendspace, reviewed here.
-Include a link to games found on the site along with videos and other learning activities found both online or uploaded from your computer.
+Use activities found in SplashLearn as part of a blended learning experience using Pear Deck, reviewed here.
+Include a link to the site along with videos and other learning activities found online or uploaded from your computer.